nepenth/knowledge-base/README.md

 ### Data Privacy <a name="data-privacy"></a>
-The 'Data Privacy' category focuses on techniques for protecting sensitive information, with an emphasis on PII Anonymization methods to safeguard personal data in compliance with regulations like GDPR and CCPA.

-(Word count: 24)
+"Data Privacy encompasses techniques like PII Anonymization to protect sensitive information in technical systems, ensuring compliance and security."
+(158 chars)
 *Subcategories: Pii Anonymization*
 *Items: 1*